xiadongcs/MC-APGM/README.md

 # Multi-view Clustering with Adaptive Procrustes on Grassmann Manifold

-Here is an implementation for our paper published in Information Sciences 2022, entitled "Multi-view Clustering with Adaptive Procrustes on Grassmann Manifold".
+This is the official implementation of our paper published in Information Sciences (2022), titled "Multi-view Clustering with Adaptive Procrustes on Grassmann Manifold".

-Run demo.m to reproduce our results, please.
+To reproduce the results in our paper, please run demo.m.

-If you use this code, please cite it as follows:
+If you find this code helpful in your research, please kindly cite our work as follows:

 ```
 @article{dong2022multi,